-Doing so can help achieve crucial goals such as driving conversions, building leads, and increasing brand awareness.
+Doing so can help achieve crucial goals such as driving conversions, generating leads, and lifting brand awareness.

-That’s why we gathered a list of seven brands that took social media to the bank, to show you what great B2B social media campaigns look like.
+That’s why we gathered a list of ten brands that took social media to the bank with the best B2B ads, to show you what great B2B social media campaigns look like.

 The campaigns we gathered include:

 Bonus: See 23 more B2B examples in our guide to the best B2B tips and tactics for 2023. 🙌

 Let’s jump in.

 Secureworks is a cybersecurity giant that provides targeted threat intelligence and other information security solutions.
 In 2021, the global cybersecurity leader unveiled Taegis™, their new cloud-native security platform built on real-world analytics, threat intelligence, and research.